 The Reynolds & Reynolds Company v.
 Superior Integrated Solutions, Inc.

 Represented a major provider of automotive dealership management systems in federal litigation involving claims of copyright infringement, complex antitrust issues, tortious interference with contracts and other issues.
 We successfully moved to dismiss the antitrust and other counterclaims alleged against its client and the case later settled amicably.

-We successfully represented several managing partners and directors of several private equity funds in an arbitration against another managing director with whom they had fallen out.
+Represented several managing partners and directors of several private equity funds in an arbitration against another managing director with whom they had fallen out.
 Following roughly 8 months of discovery and a week-long arbitration, the arbitrator denied every claim against our clients and ruled in our favor on nearly all of our counterclaims.
 Among other things, the final award found that the opposing partner should be retroactively terminated for cause due to his willful misconduct, ordered that the partner pay back all compensation he had received during that period, and awarded our clients nearly all of their attorneys’ fees in the matter.

 University of Texas, J.D., with highest honors, 2010

 The University of Edinburgh, MTh, with distinction, 2007

 Listed in The Best Lawyers in America